 c have been given a reasonable opportunity to make the decision;

-d has given consent freely without undue pressure or coercion; and
+d have given consent freely without undue pressure or coercion; and

-e has not withdrawn consent or indicated an intention to withdraw it.
+e have not withdrawn consent or indicated an intention to withdraw it.

 “Adequate information” involves an explanation of the proposed treatment and the type, method and likely duration of the treatment, an explanation of its advantages and disadvantages, any discomfort, risks and common or expected side effects and an explanation of any beneficial alternatives reasonably available, including their advantages and disadvantages (s 69(2)).